 - Keep your elbows pointed down and squeeze your lats.

 - After holding for a second or two, allow the bar to come up slowly in a controlled manner so your arms are completely extended – back to the starting position.

 Reverse Lat Pulldown Mistakes

-- Improper posture: Keeping the shoulders back and your low back neutral allows you to perform the exercise correctly and gain all its benefits.
+- Improper posture: Keeping the shoulders back and your lower back neutral allows you to perform the exercise correctly and gain all its benefits.

 - Pulling the bar behind the neck: People used to perform lat pulldowns behind the neck, which can cause injuries and avoid targeting the lats properly.
 You should always keep the bar in front of you.